What Can I Do with An Economics Major? (Taken from https://whatcanidowiththismajor.com/major/)

 - Policy advising

 - Research firms and think tanks

-- Private corporations in a variety of industries including but not limited to:
+- Private corporations in a variety of industries:

 - Consumer goods manufacturing firms

 - Federal government: